npx/vscode-hide-gitignored/README.md

 # hide-gitignored

-This extension hides files ignored by a `.gitignore` file from the file Explorer by converting the `.gitignore`'s patterns to globs thats vscode can interpret when added to the `files.exclude` workspace settings.
+This extension hides files ignored by a `.gitignore` file from the file Explorer by converting the `.gitignore`'s patterns to globs that vscode can interpret when added to the `files.exclude` workspace settings.

 ## Features